official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 But if inspectors come close to uncovering evidence of WMD, Iraq will employ a wide range of tactics to delay their work.

-141 JIC Assessment, 11 October 2002, ‘Iraq: The Return of UN Inspectors’.
+[^141]: JIC Assessment, 11 October 2002, ‘Iraq: The Return of UN Inspectors’.
-142 Minutes, 9 October 2002, JIC meeting.
+[^142]: Minutes, 9 October 2002, JIC meeting.

 272

-The Report of the Iraq Inquiry*  Iraq will use all diplomatic efforts, backed by its economic leverage on its
+*  Iraq will use all diplomatic efforts, backed by its economic leverage on its

-neighbours, to undermine political support for a continuation of the inspections and sanctions.”143
+neighbours, to undermine political support for a continuation of the inspections and sanctions.”[^143]

 413. Details of the Assessment are set out in the Box below.